external-mirrors/mitra/docs/mitra_3_0.md

 - Minimum supported version of PostgreSQL is 15.
 - Minimum supported version of Rust is 1.75.

+## Configuration

+- Changed the default value of `federation.fetcher_timeout` configuration parameter to `60`.
+Operators of Tor and I2P instances may need to use a bigger value (e.g. `120`).

 ## Web client

 - Minimum supported version of NodeJS is 18.